pinkcommodity/effintasty/recipes/_posts/2016-07-16-casseroles-PotatoSkinCasserole.markdown

 ---
 1. Preheat oven to 500 degrees F.
 2. Dice potatoes into 1/2-inch cubes, leaving the skin on.
-3. In a large bowl, whisk together olive oil, hot sauce, salt, pepper and paprika.
+3. In a large bowl, whisk together olive oil, vinegar, garlic, salt, pepper and paprika.
 4. Reserve 1/2-3/4 cup of sauce, to coat chicken.
 (You can always some back to your potatoes if necessary).
 5. Add potatoes to sauce, tossing to coat thoroughly.
 Pour potatoes into a deep casserole dish. **A deep dish makes it MUCH easier to toss your potatoes when you roast them.
 6. Roast potatoes for 45 minutes, tossing every 15 minutes.